Storm Conall to bring half a month of rain to southern England | ITV News

-Storm Conall to bring half a month of rain to southern England
+Storm Conall to bring half a month of rain to Kent, Sussex and Isle of Wight

 Half a month’s worth of rain may hit parts of southern England on Wednesday morning as Storm Conall swoops in.